shanib-ibrahim/Namaste-React/README.md

 #### 1. What is Emmet?
 [Read More](https://emmet.io/)

 - It is a plugin used to auto-generate boiler-plate code.
-For example, we can use '!' to generate HTMl boilerplate code
+For example, we can use '!' to generate HTML boilerplate code
 - We can use abbreviations/short expressions to generate HTML and CSS.
 - It is a toolkit that makes writing HTML, CSS code really easy!